ewhicher/matter/content/collections/pov/ux-of-ai.md

             content:
               -
                 type: text
-                text: 'Introduce your user to what your AI can (and can’t) do early on in your product experience, setting their expectations of how your AI adds meaningful value to their life'
+                text: 'Introduce your user to what your AI can (and can’t) do early on in your product experience, setting their expectations of how '
+              -
+                type: text
+                marks:
+                  -
+                    type: bold
+                text: 'your AI'
+              -
+                type: text
+                text: ' adds meaningful value to '
+              -
+                type: text
+                marks:
+                  -
+                    type: bold
+                text: 'their life'
       -
         type: listItem
         content: